s-mage/s-mage.github.io/_drafts/2016-07-02-about-social-networks.md

 And because of everyone talks about it I want some news about brexit.

 When I was younger (even younger) I liked to spend time on anonimous forums.
-And it was a shame if someone posts a thing that is a copypast and you reply to it.
-If this investigation will show what I just suggested it would mean that now almost everyone talks to copypast.
+And it was a shame if someone posts a thing that is a copypaste and you reply to it.
+If this research will show what I just suggested it would mean that now almost everyone talks to copypaste.

+(15.06.2017)

+Ok, today is 15.06.2017.
+And I want to quit twitter and useless news again.
+Guess why.
+And I didn't make any research because didn't find a right way to do it.